Exclusive: Family of young children whose human remains found in suitcases are in Asia

 Throughout Thursday's press conference, Vaaelua was hesitant to reveal too many details about what police knew of the renters or owners of the storage unit over concerns it may compromise the investigation.

-Vaaelua said he was "not in a position to comment or give... an answer at this stage" when asked if the people who had rented the storage locker were now overseas.
+Vaaelua said he was "not in a position to comment or give ... an answer at this stage" when asked if the people who had rented the storage locker were now overseas.

-When asked if police knew the identity of the people who were renting the storage unit, Vaaelua said: "yes, we are following positive lines of inquiry in regards to the storage unit with the assistance of the storage company".
+When asked if police knew the identity of the people who were renting the storage unit, Vaaelua said: "Yes, we are following positive lines of inquiry in regards to the storage unit with the assistance of the storage company."

 Vaaelua confirmed the bodies of the children had likely been stored in the Papatoetoe Safe Store storage facility for three to four years before being discovered.